borine/bluealsa-simple-handsfree/README.md

 Multiple BlueALSA instances are not supported; it is required to run just one instance of the `bluealsa` service, with service name `org.bluealsa`.

-It is possible to build a very simple "handsfree" device, where the only user interaction is to enable pairing mode, using just the basic components listed here.
+It is possible to build a very simple "handsfree" device, where the only user interaction is to enable pairing mode, using just the basic components listed in the section [Basic Components](#Basic-Components).
 In this case all other interaction (including volume control) must be done on the AG device (e.g. the mobile phone).
 The resulting device would have functionality very similar to a simple Bluetooth speaker supporting HFP and HSP; and by adding the BlueALSA `bluealsa-aplay` utility support for A2DP can be included.

 To add more user controls to the device, [oFono] can be used which would enable full [Bluetooth HFP HandsFree][HFP] support.
 Alternatively it is possible to implement simpler devices by creating clients using BlueALSA's PCM and RFCOMM APIs.